 The contact lens industry has been the subject of a number of class action and government lawsuits and government investigations over the past ten years, alleging, among other things, violation of antitrust laws and fraudulent and deceptive practices in the manufacture and sale of contact lenses by certain companies in the industry.
 Although Cooper and Ocular have not been named in any of the foregoing lawsuits, Cooper and Ocular from time to time receive claims or threats similar to those brought against their competitors.
 There can be no assurance that the combined company will not face similar actions relating to its marketing and pricing practices or other claims or lawsuits in the future.
 The defense of any such action, lawsuit or claim could result in substantial expense and significant diversion of attention and effort by the combined company's management personnel.
-There can be no assurance that any such lawsuit or claim could have a material adverse effect on the combined company's business, financial condition and results of operations.
+There can be no assurance that any such lawsuit would be settled or decided in a manner favorable to the combined company, and a settlement or adverse decision in any such action, lawsuit or claim could have a material adverse effect on the combined company's business, financial condition and results of operations.